tetracorp/k240/docs/_posts/2022-06-04-ship-hardpoints.md

 ### Alien hardpoint B

-It appears to be some kind of weapon which causes the targeted ship to switch its orders to "Patrol Asteroid".
+Causes the ship to change a certain unknown property, then patrol the asteroid.

 Only used by the Kll-Kp-Qua and only on the smallest ship, which has a photon cannon and this.
 The game code gives this ship internally as having only one hardpoint, which would exclude Hardpoint B.

+My guess is that its purpose is to cause a ship to travel back and forth between colonies to give the impression that it's ferrying colonists or something.

 ### Alien hardpoint C